The Brownian Spatial Coalescent: Introduction

 \section{Introduction}

-Coalescent processes arise when describing the genealogies (family relations) of a biological population model by tracing the ancestries of a sample from the population backwards in time.
-If the population is \emph{haploid}, which means that every individual has exactly one parent, then every individual has a single ancestral lineage going backwards in time, and the lineages associated with a set of individuals coalesce when their common ancestor is reached.
-We will not consider diploid populations, but remark that they can be treated as haploid populations if one is only interested in a single gene, see \cite[Rem.\ 2.1]{E2008}.
+Coalescent processes arise when describing the genealogies, that is family relations, of a biological population by tracing the ancestries of a sample from the population backwards in time.
+If individuals in the population have exactly one parent, such as in haploid asexual populations, then every sampled individual has a single ancestral lineage going backwards in time, and the lineages associated with a set of individuals coalesce when their common ancestor is reached.
+We will not consider diploid populations, but remark that they can be treated as haploid populations of twice the size if one is only interested in a single gene, see e.g.~\cite{E2008}, Remark 2.1.
 The most basic coalescent process is Kingman's coalescent, introduced in 1982 \cite{kingman1982}, in which every pair of lineages coalesces at constant rate, independently of all other pairs.

-In this paper, we are ultimately interested in the genealogies of \emph{structured populations}, where every individual has an evolving type or location, but we begin with a brief overview of some classical theory in the unstructured case.
+In this project, we are ultimately interested in the genealogies of \emph{structured} populations, where every individual has an evolving type or location, but we begin with a brief overview of some classical theory in the unstructured case.
 The reader familiar with the field should feel free to skim \cref{sec:coalintro}.